 These four inspiring women took time out of their busy days to meet us at the Kimpton Seafire Hotel + Spa for coffee and conversation.
 The discussion was lively, frank and open as they swapped parenting stories, talked about the highs and lows of being a working mum and the methods and means they have developed to help them navigate this phase of their lives.
 Each shared the principles and rules they live by, finding much common ground between them.
 We’ve distilled these into the Seven Truths of Modern Motherhood (see page 16) which we hope will serve as both inspiration and guidance to other parents in the Cayman Islands.

-Born in Cayman and raised in Brazil until she was almost 10, Pilar Bush is a former Director of Tourism, founder of AtWater Consulting and is currently Executive Vice President responsible for Marketing, Communications and Community Development at Dart.
-Pilar is a mother to Nathan, 131/2, and Niko, 5, and sits on the boards of several local charities.
+Born in Cayman and raised in Brazil until she was almost 10, Pilar Bush is a former Director of Tourism, founder of AtWater Consulting, previous Executive Vice President responsible for Marketing, Communications and Community Development at Dart and as of January 31st 2022 the Premier of the Cayman Island's Chief of Strategy.
+Pilar is a mother to Nathan, 15 and Niko, 7, and sits on the boards of several local charities.
 Learn more about the remarkable Pilar Bush.

 Born in Jamaica, Sara and her parents moved to Cayman (home of her paternal grandmother) aged four.
 She is married to Iain McMurdo and between them they have a blended family of five children: Ashani, 26, Christiana, 22, Marianne, 22, Nyah, 19, and Lewis, 18.
 Sara’s first novel, The Confessions of Frannie Langton, won the Costa First Novel Award in 2019.
 She now divides her time between Cayman and England.
 Learn more about the talented Sara Collins.